Puerto del Carmen

 Every corner, section, and area in La Isla Y El Mar Hotel Boutique screams posh.
 Perhaps the most elegant accommodation in Puerto del Carmen, they are also known for their excellent customer service and amenities to match.
 Guests can take a 6-minute walk to the beach, or have fun in the outdoor pools and the poolside bar.
 Facilities like the gym, Wellness and Beauty Center, buffet and à la carte restaurants, and the chill out area that overlooks the Atlantic also make sure vacationers need not leave the premise to have the ultimate holiday experience.
 Staying in their suites isn’t a bad idea too, as all units come with a private terrace, seating area, and minibar.
+Book Now!

 Where to Eat